HIV Testing in the United States

 Insurance Coverage of HIV Testing

-Most insurers now broadly cover HIV testing, many without cost-sharing, in part due to a decision made by the United States Preventive Services Task Force (USPSTF), an independent panel that assess the net benefit of preventive services and assigns a subsequent letter grade (A-D).
-Under the ACA, any “A” or “B” graded preventive services must be provided by most insurers without cost-sharing; in addition, traditional Medicaid programs, while not required to provide USPSTF top graded services, are incentivized to do so.
+Most insurers now broadly cover HIV testing as part of routine healthcare without cost-sharing due to the Affordable Care Act (ACA).
+Under the ACA, any preventive service given an “A” or “B” rating by the United States Preventive Services Task Force (USPSTF) must be covered by most insurers without cost-sharing; in addition, traditional Medicaid programs, while not required to provide USPSTF top graded services, are incentivized to do so.
 In 2013, the USPSTF gave HIV screening an “A” rating for all adolescents and adults, ages 15 to 65.
 It also gave an “A” grade to HIV screening for pregnant women.
 Both of these recommendations were reaffirmed in 2019.
 The current insurance coverage landscape of HIV testing is as follows:

 Testing Techniques